$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: Introduction

 \subsection{Acknowledgements}

-The first author is grateful to Professor Xiangyu Zhou for valuable discussions on related topics.
+The first author is grateful to Professor Xiangyu Zhou and Yuan Zhou for valuable discussions on related topics.
 This research is supported by National Key R\&D Program of China (No. 2021YFA1003100), NSFC grants (No. 11871451, 12071310), and the Fundamental Research Funds for the Central Universities.